Sunday, 7 July 2013

 The depressing alternative was at least ten extra kilometres – back to the D32E, along to the road bridge and up the other side.
 We could see people picnicking in the park a few metres away over the river, and we even considered swimming, but the bank was a cliff covered with impenetrable blackberries.
 Then there was the matter of how to keep our packs dry.

 We turned back past the farmhouse with dragging footsteps.
 We were tired, hot, disappointed, short of water and facing a two-hour road bash in the hottest part of the day.

 Just then a car drove up along the dirt road and stopped.
-It was the owners of the place and the woman launched into a torrent of abuse at our trespassing on their land.
+It contained the owners of the farm and the woman launched into a torrent of abuse at our trespassing on their land.
 I said we did not know it was private property but she remained hostile.
 Then the man offered to bring us some water, and they drove on.

 Soon he reappeared with the water, but without his wife, and invited us conspiratorially to get in the car.
 He would drive us around to the village, he said.
 We got the feeling that he would be in trouble if his wife found out.

 Hardly able to believe what was happening, we were whisked back to the main road.
 As we passed the letter box at the ford, he said that his property started there, and that he really should put up a sign warning people that it was private, and that the bridge was closed.